MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   </tbody>
 </table>

-From the table we can confirm that `fuel supply emergency` has the highest mean duration, but at the same time it also has the hghest standard deviation, which means the data is more spread out.
+From the table we can confirm that `fuel supply emergency` has the highest mean duration, but at the same time it also has the highest standard deviation, which means the data is more spread out.
 One interesting fact is that `public appeal` has the highest minimum outage duration of 30 minutes out of all other causes.

 ## **Assessment of Missingness**